chrisgleissner/loom-webflux-benchmarks/README.md

 * Test scenario support, see `config/scenario.csv`.
 * Produces single PNG plot using [Matplotlib](https://matplotlib.org/) for each scenario and approach (Loom or WebFlux),
   containing:
-    * Raw latencies and P50/90/99 percentiles, as well as any errors
+    * Raw latencies and P50/90/99 percentiles, as well as any errors.
-    * System metrics for CPU, RAM, sockets, and network throughput
+    * System metrics for CPU, RAM, sockets, and network throughput.
+    * JVM metrics such as heap usage, garbage collections (GCs), and platform thread count.

 ### Design